redeyeredline/cliparr/MIGRATION_CHECKLIST.md

 - ✅ Database initializes and status is shown on frontend
 - ✅ Test endpoint and UI confirmation

----

-**Legend:**
-✅ Complete  ⚠️ Needs verification or improvement  ❌ Not yet implemented  💭 May not be needed

 ## 11. Recently Completed UI Improvements
 - ✅ import modal ui works like shit
 - ✅ radio buttons for import mode settings and proper saving and reading of import mode state